staryca/expedition/README.md

 # Expedition App

-Application for import, view and change the expedition data.
+Application for importing, viewing and changing of the expedition data.